-We’ve planted over 14,000 native trees (oak, haze, cherry, ash) in the last 20 years.
-These trees, alongside historic woodland on the farm are sustainably managed to provide as rich ly diverse habitat as well as logs for the cottage log burners.
-This year we are taking part in a coppice survey run by the National Coppice Federation to help improve the condition of coppice woodland.
+We’ve planted over 14,000 native trees (oak, hazel, cherry, ash) in the last 20 years.
+These trees, alongside historic woodland on the farm are sustainably managed to provide as richly diverse habitat as well as logs for the cottage log burners.
+We have just established a new broadleaf hedgerow, and a heritage orchard including Cornish varieties of apples, pears, mulberries, walnuts, figs and plums.

 We have eliminated single use items.
 Alongside Cornishware mugs, we provide enamel mugs for use around the farm.
 And we offer mixed recycling for plastics and glass and food waste composting.

 Cottage refurbishments are our next area of focus.
 Unwanted furniture and some curtains are sold on or given to local charities.
 As part of our circularity steps, we sell fabulous tote bags in our farm shop which are expertly made from our old curtains by Jenny’s mum, Sue!

 Planning a beach day?
 Please borrow what you need from our beach bucket, and feel free to leave behind any usable beach gear that you don’t want to take home.

 We are one of the 21 best places to stay in the UK with a baby or toddler